SeaAroundUs/species-distribution/README.md

                         process this many taxa only
   -p PROCESSES, --processes PROCESSES
-                        use N processes in parallel, one per taxon
+                        use N processes in parallel, one per taxon -e, --numpy_exception

-  -v, --verbose         be verbose
+                        numpy should throws exception instead of loggin warnings -v, --verbose         be verbose

 </pre>

-With no arguments, this will create a distribution for every taxon with a record in the taxon_extent table.
+With no arguments, this will create a distribution for every taxon with a record in the taxon_extent and corresponding taxon_habitat tables.
+As processing all taxa is an intensive operation, it's recommended that the -p parameter is used to spawn more than one parallel processes to speed things up:

+    $ bin/species-distribution -v -p 8

 To create a distribution for a single taxon, use the -t option.
 For example:

     $ bin/species-distribution -v -t 690690
     2015-10-30 11:27:58,647 species_distribution.main INFO  starting distribution